zdehkordi/sp16-hw3/README.md

 ### Extra
 If you are bored try to split into two lists the finished task and the unfinished tasks.

+### Final questions
+Answer the questions in answers.md

 ## Submitting
 Go to the top of the app and run
 ```